Adolfo-AB/gorg/README.md

 # Gorg
-Gorg is a goal manager - a to-do list on steroids.
+A task manager.
 It was done as a toy project in order to learn some Django, HTML and CSS (Bootstrap).

 ![sample screenshot](sample.png)